Personal Development

 Turn the World Upside Down: Developing Undefeatable Confidence

 What kills the fulfillment of a dream like low confidence?
 Without a healthy belief, anchored not just in God, but also in ourselves, we may find ourselves frustrated.
 This can come from the dream killers that launch assaults against our destiny and the details associated with daily life.
 Watching the world go on as others are living their perceived “best lives” is hard.
 It can make us feel permanently suspended between having a desire and being on our way to fulfilling what appears to be God’s impossible dream.
 Others, however, don’t have to dismay us.
 Instead, they can inspire and encourage.
 As we see what others are doing, we can be reminded that we aren’t the first to encounter this quandary.
 Challenges masquerade as obstacles.
 In reality, they are often essential to remain consistent in faith.
 They help us learn and grow as we catapult into the next place of purpose.
 Confidence matters because it is the marker of how we see the person within.
 Viewing ourselves through a distorted or negative lens impacts how we perceive our abilities.
 Looking in the mirror of God’s Word will equip us with the standard of His infallibility.
 In creating us, He made no mistakes or errors.
+Frisco Christian Counseling can help you rediscover this truth and build a healthier self-image rooted in God’s design.
 Though we are not perfect, we are yet formed in His Image.
 We have traits and talents that He enjoys and designed on purpose.
 He wants to teach us how to employ and deploy with Him, to extend His Kingdom.
 Awaken It may seem challenging to consider how to boost our confidence and elevate our sense of self-worth, but we don’t have to look far.
-Often, our childhoods tell a story that nods toward our future desires and pursuits.
-Within each of us, there is often a leaning toward particular gifts or abilities that appear [...]
+Often, our childhoods tell a story that nods toward our future desires [...]

 Comments Off on Turn the World Upside Down: Developing Undefeatable Confidence